 Foreign entertainers who wish to perform in the United States, or production companies who wish to host them, may need to take immigration requirements into consideration.
 For example, you may be able to take advantage of a special entertainment visa, known as a P-3 visa, which is offered by the United States.
 This visa is valid for one year and is extendable under certain circumstances.
 Similarly, if, as an American, you plan to travel abroad for work, a lawyer can help you understand and comply with the visa and other requirements for working in the countries and cities you plan to visit.

 Depending on the complexity of your contracts and agreements, the cost of drafting these documents can vary widely.
-With Priori’s net-15% discount, simple contracts may cost as little as $225 to draft, while more complex agreements vary, but often may be drafted for flat rates.
 If you would like to protect your creative work, a copyright application may cost from $95 to $500.
 Finally, an artist licensing agreement may cost from around $200 to $600.
 For hourly projects, Priori entertainment lawyers tend to range from $150-$450 per hour.
 In order to get a better sense of cost for your particular situation, put in a request to schedule a complimentary consultation and get a free price quote from one of our lawyers.

 I’m just starting out, when should I reach out to a lawyer for intellectual property protection?